-At the routine six-month dental exam and on an ongoing basis thereafter, your dental provider or doctor may recommend applying fluoride varnish onto your child’s teeth.
-Application of the fluoride varnish is quick and painless.
-It involves the provider using a small brush to paint onto the tooth surfaces.
+At the routine dental exam, your dental provider or doctor may recommend applying fluoride varnish onto your child’s teeth.
+Application of the fluoride varnish is quick and painless, it involves the provider using a small brush to paint it onto tooth surfaces.
 Fluoride is a natural mineral, and it helps make the tooth enamel stronger, to protect against future cavities.

 Care by Dental Professionals Other than a Dentist